ucsb-pstat115/web/_info/syllabus.md

 * **Lecture**: Monday and Wednesday, 11:00am-12:15pm

 ## Prerequisites: <a name="prerequisites"></a>
-PSTAT 120A, CS 9 or CS 16, and Math 4a.
+PSTAT 10 , PSTAT 120B, an PSTAT126 or equivalent.
 All prerequisites with letter grade C or better.
-PSTAT 120B can be taken concurrently.

 ## Course Description: <a name="course-description"></a>